 Under the leadership of Mr Osman Karolia, the school introduced regular zone sport and in-school sporting programs, interfaith activities with Jewish and Catholic schools and the introduction of interactive whiteboards in all classrooms.
 With the assistance of the Government’s BER program, the school was able to build four very spacious classrooms and a multi-purpose hall.
 The addition meant that all portables were removed, and the playground area was expanded.

 In 2011, Mr Sam Halbouni was appointed the new Principal.
 The school, with the assistance of the Commonwealth Government’s BGA project, erected a new administration wing, library, support rooms and computer laboratory.
 The addition meant that the administrative staff were in well-equipped offices and the teachers in a new staffroom.
-The students have also benefited greatly from the support rooms, the spacious library and Information Technology lab. iPads followed and were incorporated into the teaching and learning programs and laptops were used during Technology sessions.
+The students also benefited greatly from the support rooms, the spacious library and Information Technology lab. iPads followed and were incorporated into the teaching and learning programs and laptops were used during Technology sessions.
 Furthermore, the playground was expanded with further soft fill to ensure students had a greater, yet safer area to move and mingle in.
 A basketball court was also constructed, and the children become the Harlem Globetrotters and began happily dribbling, passing and laying up, on that court.

 In 2013, the entire staff of Arkana College were trained in Spalding to equip them with further skills and practices most crucial to the development of reading.
 Our teaching programs then reflected the essential instructional components of effective reading programs.
 Mathletics, an online mathematical program had also been incorporated into teaching and learning programs to consolidate learning in Mathematics.

 On conclusion of 2013, the school’s strategic plan was reviewed and several priorities had been pinpointed to ensure further success at Arkana College.
 In 2014, the Arkana staff participated in a review and began participating in a four-year school improvement plan.
 The focus area for 2014 and 2015 was reading and comprehension.
-We revamped the curriculum to include data gathered from diagnostic, formative and summative assessments.
-Subsequently, we introduced PreLit, MiniLit, MultiLit and MacqLit to assist the students experiencing difficulties attaining reading fluency, we introduced an extension program for the more capable students, an additional guided reading program and a new comprehension based program that focused on six varying comprehension strategies.
+We revamped the curriculum based on data gathered from diagnostic, formative and summative assessments.
+Subsequently, we introduced PreLit, MiniLit, MultiLit and MacqLit to assist the students experiencing difficulties attaining reading fluency, we introduced an extension program for the more capable students, an additional phonetically based guided reading program and a new comprehension based program that focused on six varying comprehension strategies.
 Our focus shifted in 2016 to writing and we saw the curriculum adjusted further with the ‘Seven Steps to Writing’ as a scaffold, K-6.
 The school and its students continued to make leaps and bounds academically and our children continued to benefit from our innovative practices and commitment to quality education.

 In 2016, and again in 2017, we purchased adjoining properties and our aim was to continue to acquire property until the school’s overall premises increased in size and subsequently, our student population.
 Our aim was to increase in size and number and continually serve our community well into the future.